By Nigel Wynn

 Best cycling vests: gilets for extra warmth when you need it

-One of the most flexible pieces of clothing in your cycling wardrobe.
-We explain what should you be looking for in the best cycling vest and round up our favourites.
+Cycling vests are one of the most flexible pieces of clothing in your cycling wardrobe.
+We explain what should you be looking for and round up our favourites.

 By Henry Robertshaw •